Best ANPR Camera System Setup - NVR IPCAMERA SECURITY

 Think About the End In Mind For Best ANPR

 When considering a LPR camera set up, think about what you plan to do with the results.
-That will give you a better understanding of how to set up your system.
-There's a lot you can do with Plate Recognizer and ParkPow (sister ), such as:
+That will give you a better understanding of set up your system.
+There’s a lot you can do with Plate Recognizer and ParkPow (sister company), such as:

 Search through a database of stored plates.